andim/pyrepseq/README.md

 Pyrepseq can be installed by obtaining the source code from [Github](https://github.com/andim/pyrepseq) and running `python setup.py install` in the main directory.
 If you install from source, you first need to install `numpy` and `scipy` if these packages are not already installed.

-## Unit testing

-The module comes with a number of unit tests to increase robustness.
-This can be run by typing `py.test` in the top-level directory.

 ## Support and contributing

 For bug reports and enhancement requests use the [Github issue tool](http://github.com/andim/pyrepseq/issues/new), or (even better!) open a [pull request](http://github.com/andim/pyrepseq/pulls) with relevant changes.
 If you have any questions don't hesitate to contact me by email (andimscience@gmail.com) or Twitter ([@andimscience](http://twitter.com/andimscience)).